 We can also use the chart to quickly identify the sub-dominant and dominant chords associated with a particular root.
 For example, in the key of C, the sub-dominant chord (or IV chord) is one to the left on the circle: F major.
 The dominant chord (or V chord) is one to the right on the circle: G major.
 In the key of Eb, the sub-dominant chord (or IV chord) is one spot counter-clockwise on the circle: Ab major.
 The dominant chord (or V chord) is one spot clockwise on the circle: Bb major.
 In a typical, major chord progression, we would then hear I-IV-V-I or Eb major (the root), followed by the Ab chord (the sub-dominant or IV chord), next the Bb major chord (the dominant or V chord), and a return to the root or tonic (I-chord) Eb major.
 Cool, huh?

-Below are links to a downloadable image for printing (courtesy of LinkWare Graphics) and to some other websites with more detail about the circle of fifths.
+Listed below are links to a downloadable image for printing and to some other websites with more detail about the circle of fifths.